viafanasyev/compiler/README.md

 Each program should have no-arg main function.
 Each statement should be terminated with `;`.
 Each variable should be declared using `var` keyword: `var x = 42;`.
+There are constant/final variables (a.k.a. values), that can be declared using `val` keyword: `val eps = 0.001;`.
+Values can't be reassigned.
 There's no global variables.
 Each function should be defined using `func` keyword: `func foo(a, b, c) { ... }`.
 Each function (except main) should return value.
 Implicit `return 0` added to the end of each function, if there's no return.

-Like in C, only function defined above are visible in the current function.
+Like in C, only functions defined above are visible in the current function.
 Variables can be shadowed in the nested scopes.
 For example:
 ```
 {